Binu: Binyamin

 In Kerala one of the entombed bishops in Manjanikkara is Binyamin.
 He came from Syria and died in service in Manjanikkara in the 16th century.
 Several of the Syrian Christian/Syrian Malabar Nasrani parents name their boys after him with names such as "Binu", "Benny", Benoy, Binoy (Ben-oni original name of Binyamin).
 Binyamin is pronounced as in "Be-new-min" in Hebrew and Syriac.
 The real pronunciation is "Benew", but in Malayalam, it is commonly pronounced as in "Beenoo", with short vowel sounds.

 Binyam is the Ethiopian version of Binyamin Appelbaum, a reporter for The New York Times.

 Meanings

-Bin means 'father' or 'source of all light'.
-It also stands for the sun itself.

-Binu is also a modified or evolutionary form of the name Vinod, or Vinodam, which means 'happy' or 'merry' in Sanskrit.
-Thus, the meaning of Binu can be 'merry man'.

-Binu also means 'anger' in Yoruba.
+Bin means 'son of ' in Arabic, Hebrew, Aramaic, semitic languages.